 Many refugees cannot go home because of continued conflict, wars and persecution.
-Many also live in perilous situations or have specific needs that cannot be addressed in the country where they have sought protection.
+Many face protection risks or have specific needs that cannot be addressed in the country where they have sought protection.
 In such circumstances, UNHCR helps resettle refugees to a third country.

-In Turkey, UNHCR works in collaboration with Turkey’s Directorate General of Migration Management (DGMM) to identify the most vulnerable cases to see if the individuals would be eligible for resettlement processing.
-The final decisions with regards to resettlement are taken by the receiving countries and not UNHCR.
+UNHCR Turkey’s resettlement programme is one of the largest globally.
+In Turkey, UNHCR works in collaboration with Turkey’s Directorate General of Migration Management (DGMM) to identify the most vulnerable cases eligible for resettlement processing.
+All refugees are processed in accordance with global resettlement criteria and the final decisions with regards to resettlement are taken by receiving countries.